StellarSand/GLIDE/README.md

 ## Roadmap
 - More distros will be added soon.
 - Currently only 64-bit ISO are downloaded.
-ARM ISO will be added in future.
+ARM ISO will be added in the future.

 ## Contributing
-- The versions file is located at [conf/versions](https://github.com/the-weird-aquarian/GLIDE/blob/main/conf/versions).
-- Pull requests can be submitted [here](https://github.com/the-weird-aquarian/GLIDE/pulls)
+Pull requests can be submitted [here](https://github.com/the-weird-aquarian/GLIDE/pulls).
 Any contribution to the project will be highly appreciated.